austcollins/Applicaiton-Engineering-Coursework-Outline-Editor/README.md

 ### Saving and Opening outlines
 To save your outline click the <kbd>Save</kbd> button, a notificaiton will confirm if this was successful.

+Your outline will automatically save every 20 seconds, however remember to click save before exiting the applicaiton.

 When you visit the applicaiton it will open your last edited outline, if one is saved.
 To open a different outline, click the open button and select the outline you wish to edit from the menu.

 ### Deleting an outline